-A preview of Professor Emerita Anne Boyd AM’s new opera on the life of Olive Pink will be performed this Thursday evening at the Olive Pink Botanic Gardens.
+A preview of Professor Emerita Anne Boyd AM’s new opera on the life of Olive Pink was performed on Thursday 12th September at the Olive Pink Botanic Gardens.

-The preview will launch the opera as the signature event of next year’s Desert Song Festival.
-It will include a short performance of some sections of the opera featuring the Central Australian Aboriginal Women’s Choir, Drum Atweme, renowned trombonist Simone De Haan, as well as the Arafura Collective, a symphonic ensemble comprising the NT’s leading classical musicians.
+The preview launched the Opera as the signature event of next year’s Desert Song Festival.
+It included a short performance of some sections of the opera featuring the Central Australian Aboriginal Women’s Choir, Drum Atweme, renowned trombonist Simone De Haan, as well as a symphonic ensemble comprising the NT’s leading classical musicians including some the Arafura Collective.

 The opera is a transformative arts experience bringing together the rich heritages of Aboriginal culture and opera to create a genuinely new version of opera in Australia, and is the second in a planned series of works by Australian composer Anne Boyd AM.